What is The Class Work Project?

 Examine the ways in which our lives are shaped by our class position

-Encourage middle class and owning class folks gain recognition and take responsibility for the psychological and material benefits of their class position and take steps towards change
+Encourage middle class and owning class people to recognise and take responsibility for the benefits their class position has afforded them

 Help people to better understand and support each other in order to mobilise effectively across classes in the fight for radical social change